 According to Vinny Lobdell Jr., founder and CEO of Intellipure, “The Intellipure system comes from five years of research and development and a United States government grant focused on germ and biological warfare.
-Every single unit is individually certified and tested to guarantee 40 times higher efficiency than HEPA.”
+Every single unit is individually certified and tested to guarantee higher efficiency than HEPA.”

 Option 2: IQAir

 Another great option is the the IQAir HealthPro® Series of a compact stand-alone air purifiers.
 Of this series that has three options, the HealthPro® Plus is the top choice.